-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+There is no single way of identifying an individual who is likely to be susceptible toradicalisation into terrorism.
 Radicalisation can occur quickly or over a long period.
 Staff will be alerted to changes in children's behaviour.

 The government website Educate Against Hate and charity NSPCC say that signs that a child is being radicalised can include: